ChenGiuseppe/PyMM/README.md

 # PyMM

-PyMM is a program that allows you to easily run MD-PMM [[1]](#1) (an _a posteriori_ QM/MM method) simulations.
-Furthermore, it includes tools for the analysis of the dynamical behaviour of the electronic states and properties during the simulation, and for the prediction of experimental properties such as the UV-Vis spectrum and the redox potential.
+PyMM is a program that allows you to easily apply the Perturbed Matrix Method [[1]](#1) (an _a posteriori_ QM/MM method) to MD simulations (PMM-MD).
+In addition to the application of the method, it includes a suite of tools for:
+- the analysis of the dynamical behaviour of the electronic states
+- the evulation of the electronic properties during the MD trajctory
+- the prediction of experimental properties such as the absorption spectrum, the free energy and the redox potential.

 ## Installation